 In addition to its Services, the SPRC provides ongoing mentorship and educational opportunities for social and behavioral scientists in the area of HIV/AIDS.
 Some of the SPRC's activities are listed below:

 The SPRC holds a series of sociobehavioral research methodology workshops throughout the year.
-Past topics include Depression Measurement in HIV Research, Mathematical Modeling, and topics in Qualitative Research Methods.
+Past topics include Depression Measurement in HIV Research and Modeling Epidemics.
 Details may be found on the CFAR event calendar.

 The SPRC Sponsors periodic research seminars, featuring sociobehavioral researchers.
 Details may be found on the CFAR event calendar.

 SPRC Lunch Box Series with Public Health-Seattle & King County

-The SPRC presents bimonthly lunch box speakers with the HIV/AIDS Program of Public Health-Seattle & King County.
-These are held in the PHSKC offices at the Chinook Building and bring together research and public health practice.
-The lunch box presentation occurs on the 4th Tuesday, 12pm-1pm, bimonthly.
+The SPRC presents bimonthly Lunch Box Talks with the HIV/AIDS Program of Public Health-Seattle & King County.
+These presentations are held in the PHSKC offices at the Chinook Building and bring together public health and academic researchers.
+The Lunch Box Talks occurs on the 4th Tuesday, 12pm-1pm, bimonthly.
 Details about the presentations may be found on the CFAR event calendar.